Table of Contents

 - Moderate anemia is suspected when hemoglobin is between 8.0–9.5 g/dL

-- Severe anemia is diagnosed when concentrations of hemoglobin is below 8.0 g/dL
+- Severe anemia is diagnosed when concentration of hemoglobin is below 8.0 g/dL

 Hematocrit is the proportion of red blood cells in the blood.
 A child with a normal blood count and a high plasma volume may still be anemic because of the high volume of blood cells that have been diluted.
 The normal hematocrit value depends on the child’s age and gender.
 The range of hematocrit that is used to determine the severity of anemia is: